precimed/gsa-mixer/README.md

 * [Download pre-generated LD matrix and other reference files](#download-ld-matrix-and-other-reference-files) based on 1000 Genomes European population
 * [Perform GSA-MiXeR and MAGMA analyses](#perform-gsa-mixer-and-magma-analyses) using modified version of the [GSA_MIXER.job](scripts/GSA_MIXER.job) script; optionally, re-format the results using [process_gsa_mixer_output.py](scripts/process_gsa_mixer_output.py) script.

-For further information on refer to [Command-line reference](#command-line-reference) section.
+For further information refer to [Command-line reference](#command-line-reference) section.
 We also provide instructions on how to [generate your own LD reference](#generate-ld-reference) files, for example using UKB or HRC genotypes.